NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - HeatRejection

 This effort will focus on trying to implement as many data groups as possible.
-It is unlikely that full support for all data groups and data elements for these will be achieved in this phase so the focus will again be on implementing the more direct data elements within each data group so that as many data elements can be implemented as possible.
+It is unlikely that full support for all data groups and data elements for these will be achieved in this phase, so the focus will again be on implementing the more direct data elements within each data group so that as many data elements can be implemented as possible.